guillaumefe/linrd/README.md

         - it's easy to copy/paste a pipeline from one Linrd instance to another Linrd instance:
             - test:
                 - open Linrd in multiple browsers

+    - Linrd :
+        - is not fully ready
+        - is already usable
+    - the work in progress is about:
+        - real time database over the network with end-to-end encryption clientside
+        - reverse proxying one-time-generated URL linked to slots in db
+        - add "sprint" feature: :
+            - the main interface won't hold done/cancel/await/... anymore
+            - but instead:
+                - start:
+                    - onClick:
+                        - start Sprint interface, contains:
+                            - chronometer
+                            - progression percentage
+                            - button stop
+    - And more

 ---